AI4E/AI4E.AspNetCore.Components.ExtensibleRouter/README.md

 A view extension consists of three parts.
 * A view extension definition that is a name for the view extension
 * A view extension implementation
-* A view extension placeholder that defined the place the view extensions are rendered
+* A view extension placeholder that defines the place the view extensions are rendered

 In order that the view extension is detected, the assembly that implements the view extension implementation has to be part of the collection of assemblies returned from the `IAssemblySource.Assemblies` property.